nabil828/comp4537-f22/MERN-Tutorial/readme.md

 ```
 The only new concept here, is how we have [destructured](https://www.w3schools.com/react/react_es6_destructuring.asp) the passed prop(s) to the `aCity` JS object.
 And then again, [destrucured](https://www.w3schools.com/react/react_es6_destructuring.asp) this object to three variables.

-HEre is the how this front end looks like now
+HEre is the how this front end looks like now:

 ![final](https://cdn.discordapp.com/attachments/1017862173881544775/1017954140820881500/unknown.png)